Intestinal Adenocarcinoma in Cats

 They are tumors that can arise both in the large and small intestine.
 They present with rapid growth, giving rise to symptoms similar to those of a partial intestinal obstructive processes.
 They also have a high rate of metastasis to local lymph nodes, invading the intestine quite extensively.

 Not only does intestinal adenocarcinoma affect the intestines, but it can also appear in other parts of the feline gastrointestinal tract.
 These include the stomach or rectum.
+Additionally, these tumors can cause significant inflammation, leading to discomfort and further complications for the afflicted cat.

 Symptoms of intestinal adenocarcinoma in cats